DevchamploO/Twitter_App/README.md

-# Twiggle - Twitter Applicatiion
+# Twigle - Twitter Applicatiion

 ---

 This app displays a users timeline, messages and other information.
 You can search and view other profiles with this app.
 The information is designed to look like a google results page.

-You will need to have a developer account with Twitter and replace the following below with respective counterpart in TwitterService.java after setting up your application with twitter.
+You will need to have a developer account with Twitter and replace the following below with respective counterpart in TwitterService.java after setting up your application with Twitter.

 ```java
 String consumerKey = " ***consumer key goes here*** "; // The application's consumer key